Deep importance sampling using tensor trains with application to a priori and a posteriori rare event estimation: Example 2: contaminant transport in groundwater

 We first demonstrate the critical importance of computing the {\it a posteriori} risk rather than {\it a priori} risk in this example.
-We consider $d=20$ components of the Karhunen-L\'oeve expansion, and a breakthrough time threshold $\tau_* = 0.1$.
+We consider an experiment with the prior correlation length $\ell = 1/\sqrt{50}$, prior smoothness $\nu=\infty$, $d=20$ in the KL expansion, and a breakthrough time threshold $\tau_* = 0.1$.
 Without any observed data, the {\it a priori} risk computes to $6.3 \times 10^{-3} \pm 6.4 \times 10^{-4}$.
 Next, we generate the solution $u$ from one of the ``truth'' coefficients depicted in Fig.~\ref{fig:diff-channel} (left), and observe the solution at $15 \times 15$ equispaced spatial points with a zero-mean normal noise with variance $3\times 10^{-2}$.
 Using the data generated from the diffusivity field with a low-diffusivity barrier in the top of Fig.~\ref{fig:diff-channel}, the {\it a posteriori} risk is $9.4 \times 10^{-4} \pm 1.3 \times 10^{-4}.$ In comparison, using the data generated from the diffusivity field with a high-diffusivity channel in the bottom of Fig.~\ref{fig:diff-channel}, the {\it a posteriori} risk is $2.8 \times 10^{-2} \pm 0.2 \times 10^{-2}$, which is an order of magnitude higher.
 In addition, Fig.~\ref{fig:diff-hist} shows cumulative density functions of the breakthrough time in the logarithmic scale.
 We observe that the law of breakthrough time significantly changes with observed data.
 In summary, the critical change of risk cannot be detected by computing the {\it a priori} risk in this example.
 Using observed data is essential to reliably estimate the risk of a groundwater system.

-Additional numerical experiments with varying threshold $\tau_*$, the smoothing width $\gamma^*$ and the dimension $d$ can be found in \ref{sec:pdeapp}.
-We provide there also numerical experiments on the estimation of the {\it a priori} risk, compared to the cross entropy method of \cite{botev2008efficient}.
-In these experiments, deep importance sampling performs robustly with changing $d$ and $\tau_*$ and achieves a nearly constant error versus dimension $d$.
-In comparison to the cross entropy method in the {\it a priori} case, the error is two orders of magnitude smaller, while using an order of magnitude fewer density evaluations.